tedzchu/door-chat-plays/README.md

 Client and server can live on separate machines.
 Make sure to set up your Twitch OAuth token in `auth.py`.
 All of the firmware was taken care of for me thanks to [javmarina](https://github.com/javmarina/Nintendo-Switch-Remote-Control/tree/master/firmware).

+Add different configs for your games in the `config` folder.
+Run the client of your choice, replacing line 41 `with open("../config/default.json") as f:` with the config file of your choice.
+Currently New Pokemon Snap uses a custom `snap` client iteration to handle camera zooms better.

 ## TODO

 - Clean up unused server code